Flexible Learning at night or on the weekends.

 Please also consider upgrading with MATH 0001 prior to starting the program if you do not have recent higher math skills; Algebra, Geometry and Trigonometry.

 Students taking 1-2 courses per term must first complete “Applied Software Development (ASD)” and “Applied Computer Information Systems (ACIS)” Associate Certificates prior to starting the CSC.
-ASD and ACIS may be complete simultaneously with 1 course from each per term, only choosing the electives which apply to CSC.
+ASD and ACIS may be completed simultaneously with 1 course from each per term, only choosing the electives which apply to CSC.

 Please Note: CSC requires a minimum of 2 years of study, with a maximum of 5 years to complete.